Long-range current-induced spin accumulation in chiral crystals: Results and Discussion

-\textit{CISS in a semimetallic disilicide TaSi$_2$.} Inspired by the spin transport experiments that revealed signatures of the CISS response in the chiral disilicides, we performed the calculations for chiral TaSi$_2$.\cite{disilicides} Its right-handed structure belongs to the space group P6$_2$22 (SG 180) and the left-handed one is characterized by the space group P6$_4$22 (SG 181); both enantiomers are displayed in Fig. \ref{fig:tasi2}a-b.
+Inspired by the spin transport experiments that revealed signatures of chirality-dependent response in disilicides, we performed the calculations for chiral TaSi$_2$.\cite{disilicides} Its right-handed structure belongs to the space group P6$_2$22 (SG 180) and the left-handed one is characterized by the space group P6$_4$22 (SG 181); both enantiomers are displayed in Fig. \ref{fig:tasi2}a-b.
 The hexagonal unit cell contains two pairs of intertwined Ta-Si-Ta chains with different helicity running along the $c$ direction, which is reversed for the opposite enantiomers.
 The left-handed and right-handed structures are distinguished by the sixfold screw symmetry $C_6$ along the $c$-axis, while the additional $C_2$ rotational symmetries are defined with respect to the crystal $a-b$ face diagonals (see Fig. \ref{fig:tasi2}c).
-The calculated electronic structure shown in Fig. 3d is in a good agreement with the existing theoretical and experimental reports.\cite{tasi2_japanese, degruyter, anisotropic} TaSi$_2$ is a Weyl semimetal and indeed, the energy dispersion contains several degenerate crossings protected by the nonsymmorphic symmetry, for example the nodes at the $M$ and $H$ points that lie close to the Fermi level.
+The calculated electronic structure shown in Fig. 3d is in a good agreement with the existing theoretical and experimental reports.\cite{tasi2_japanese, degruyter, anisotropic} TaSi$_2$ is a Weyl semimetal and indeed, the energy dispersion contains several degenerate crossings protected by the nonsymmorphic symmetry, for example the nodes at the M and H points that lie close to the Fermi level.
 The shape of the Fermi surface (Fig. 3e), consisting of four non-intersecting sheets is also in line with the results of the previous de Haas-van Alphen experiments.\cite{tasi2_japanese}